-The Board Of Management of St Vincent’s Primary School is setting out, in this statement, the policy of the school, in regard to enrolment and admission of children to the school, in accordance with the provisions of the Education Act, 1998.
+The Board of Management of St Vincent’s Primary School is setting out, in this statement, the policy of the school, in regard to enrolment and admission of children to the school, in accordance with the provisions of the Education (Admissions to Schools) Act, 2018.

 The Board trusts that this statement of policy will be of assistance to parents and guardians in relation to enrolment and admission matters.

 The Board also wishes to state that the Chairman and the Principal of the school will be willing to clarify any matters arising from this policy statement.

 The school is a Catholic Primary school, which caters for boys from Junior Infants to Sixth class.
 It operates under the patronage of the Archdiocese of Dublin, under the Trusteeship of E.R.S.T., and it fully supports the religious and educational philosophy of the founder Edmund Rice.

 The Five Key Elements of an ERST School as set out in the Charter are:-

 • Nurturing faith, Christian spirituality and Gospel-

 • Promoting partnership in the school community